campfireunion/docs/docs/1.0/flipside/how-tos/cameras/how-to-adjust-your-camera-settings.md

 # How to adjust your camera settings

-In addition to the individual camera settings found on the cameras themselves, Flipside Studio includes a few additional camera settings found under the **Settings** tab of the **Dashboard**.
+In addition to the individual camera settings found on the cameras themselves, Flipside includes a few additional camera settings found under the **Settings** tab of the **Dashboard**.

 :gif https://www.flipsidexr.com/files/docs/2023.1/help_4-4_9.mp4